-To prepare for British Literature, students are required to read and annotate Jane Eyre by Charlotte Brontë, then compose a response to the provided prompt (see instructions starting on on page 4).
+To prepare for British Literature, students are required to read and annotate Pride & Prejudice by Jane Austen, then compose a response to the provided prompt (see instructions starting on page 4).
 For a guide to annotating, please consult page 2 of this assignment.
 Please purchase the specific edition indicated by the ISBN.